The purpose of this policy is to outline how hps group handles and manages the personal data in relation to third parties accessing our website.

 For further information, please see our data protection policy.

-There are a number of ways in which hps group communicates its commitment to the effective management of data protection.
 There’s a variety of guidance that is issued to all employees to ensure adherence to these commitments.
 The guidance that is currently issued, and updated regularly, consists of:

 The compliance team also maintains a ‘Cyclic Reviews Log’ which plots all cyclic compliance processes and/or review timeframes.
 This includes reviewing internal documents and guidance that the agency follows, such as: Privacy Notices (web form Ts & Cs template), Data Processing Agreements, Non-Disclosure Agreements, DPIAs, PIAs, etc.